Guided Walking Holiday in the Holy Land and Abraham’s Path.

 Walk Details: Distance: 6.70Km, Elevation Gain: 305m (from Kidron Valley)

-Transfer to Nebi musa and we walk south from the shrine of Nebi Musa, through the desert landscape that rises to the west of the Dead Sea.
-The path brings us to the edge of the Kidron Valley or Wadi alJoz, a deep limestone canyon, from where we can see the even more remote and spectacular desert monastery of Mar Saba built into the cliff face on the opposite side of the ravine.
-Then transfer to Bethlehem, visit the old city of Bethlehem including the wall and Banksy Hotel *The Walled Off Hotel“.
+Transfer to Nebi musa, we then walk south through the desert landscape that rises to the west of the Dead Sea.
+The path brings us to the edge of the Kidron Valley or Wadi alJoz, This is a deep limestone canyon, from where we can see the even more remote and spectacular desert monastery of Mar Saba.
+This monastery was built into the cliff face on the opposite side of the ravine.

 Dinner and overnight at a hotel in Bethlehem